Case Study 1 - Insulation Panels

 Packrobat Automation were approached by a worldwide car component manufacturer.
 They were offering the opportunity to tender for the design and construction of a large heavy-duty processing line including integral palletising.
 This was within one of its UK manufacturing sites.

 The solution required a complete mechanical and electrical design, sourcing key HD assemblies from third-party suppliers, weekly project management and full construction and test in situ’.

 Packrobat Automation were challenged to design, build and install a free-standing machine to accept large heavy rolls of automotive carpet material.
 It had to have the ability to automatically unwind, measure, cut and stack pieces of carpet on to a pallet or steel stillage, located on a low level conveyor mounted to a scissor lift.

 Although each process had been proven on existing production lines, there wasn’t a free-standing machine on the market capable of carrying out the required disciplines.
 Our proposal was based upon proven technology and some new thinking to give the end user the best solution.

-Integration of an existing free-standing cradle / unwinding unit, material feeding system, flying cutter, automatic product aligner, pallet infeed and outfeed conveyors, central scissor lift, electrical panel etc.
+The integration of an existing free-standing cradle / unwinding unit.
+Including a material feeding system, flying cutter and automatic product aligner.
+Also allowing for pallet infeed and outfeed conveyors, central scissor lift and electrical panel.